rexdotsh/heurist-agent-framework/mesh/README.md

 - **Issues**: If you find bugs or have questions, open an issue on the [GitHub repository](https://github.com/heurist-network/heurist-agent-framework/issues).
 - **Community Chat**: Join our [Discord](https://discord.com/invite/heuristai) or [Telegram Builder Group](https://t.me/heuristsupport) for real-time support or to showcase your new agents.

 Thank you for contributing to **Heurist Mesh** and helping build a diverse ecosystem of AI agents!
-We’re excited to see the specialized solutions you create.
+We're excited to see the specialized solutions you create.

 > **Happy Hacking & Welcome to the Mesh!**